-Spanish natural gas utility Redexis is jumping headlong into Spain’s booming solar energy market, having signed an agreement with the national appliance retailers association FECE (Federación Española de Comerciantes de Electrodomésticos) to offer solar system solutions for homes, business and industries at FECE-affiliated points of sale in appliance stores across Spain.
+Spanish natural gas utility Redexis is jumping headlong into Spain’s booming solar energy market, having signed an agreement with the national appliance retailers association FECE (Federación Española de Comerciantes de Electrodomésticos) to offer solar system solutions for homes, business, and industries at FECE-affiliated points of sale in appliance stores across Spain.
+They are striving to be the best solar energy equipment supplier in Spain, taking after other industry leaders.

 Redexix, a leader in Spain in natural gas transportation and distribution, is looking to expand its business through the agreement to reach consumers and businesses interested in producing and consuming their own electricity from sustainable solar energy.